TheCaringPlace/Email/docs/user-guide/project-settings.md

 Access via **Project Settings** → **Danger Zone**

-**Warning:** This action:
-- Permanently deletes all project data
-- Cannot be undone
+{: .warning }
-- Removes all contacts, campaigns, templates, and events
+Deleting a Project permanently deletes all project data and cannot be undone.
+This includes removing all contacts, campaigns, templates, and events associated with the project.
-- Requires admin role